valtsu23/Emu_Black_DIY_screen_35/README.md

 - magnetic car phone holder
 - micro SD-card for uploading file to Nextion
 - case printed from PETG with Creality Ender 3 V2
-### Total price about 130€
+-

-Putting it together was pretty simple.
+### Putting it to together:
 One modification is needed for the Feather: Remove resistor next to the EN-pin (R8 on schematic).
 This disables the battery charger chip and then you can use the BAT-pin for 5v input.
 With this modification done you can connect it to computer with auxiliar power supply without worries.
-I had to drill bigger mounting holes to the Nextion to totate the screen slightly, because the screen wasn't installed straight to the pcb.
+I had to drill bigger mounting holes to the Nextion to rotate the screen slightly, because screen wasn't installed straight to the pcb.